 - An individual who previously held any of the above positions or functions or who is a relative of the individuals set out above or a dependant of one of those individuals or of the spouse of such an individual.

 3. What should be reported under this Policy?

 Matters that should be reported for the purposes of this Policy includes any conduct that an employee reasonably believes involves:

-- any other conduct which may cause loss to MBS or which is otherwise detrimental to MBS' interests; and / or
+- Any other conduct which may cause loss to MBS or which is otherwise detrimental to MBS's interests

-- detrimental conduct (even if only threatened or implied) against a person who has made a report under this Policy or is believed or suspected to have made , or be planning to make, a report under this Policy.
+- Detrimental conduct (even if only threatened or implied) against a person who has made a report under this Policy or is believed or suspected to have made, or be planning to make, a report under this Policy. (disclosable matters)

 4. Matters not covered under this Policy